-John graduated cum laude from the University of North Carolina at Chapel Hill in 2010 with a B.A. in Spanish, a B.A. in Latin American Studies, and a minor in African and Afro-American Studies.
-He earned his M.A.Ed. in Spanish and Portuguese Education (K-12) from Wake Forest University in 2011, after which he moved to Salvador, Brazil where he was awarded his M.A. in Ethnic and African Studies from the Universidade Federal da Bahia, and his manuscript, “Meninos diferentes: Construção e performance de masculinidades de homens negros gays em Salvador, Bahia” (“Different Boys: Construction and Performance of Gay Black Masculinities in Salvador, Bahia”) is currently under review for publication in Brazil.
+John graduated from the University of North Carolina at Chapel Hill in 2010 with a B.A. in Spanish, Latin American Studies, and a minor in African and Afro-American Studies.
+He earned his M.A.Ed. in Spanish Education (K-12) from Wake Forest University in 2011, after which he moved to Salvador, Brazil where he was awarded his M.A. in Ethnic and African Studies from the Universidade Federal da Bahia.
+He has previously conducted ethnographic work in Brazil and Ecuador on performances of race, gender, and sexuality in media and daily life that anchor his interests in cultural productions of national race mixture in Latin America and the Caribbean.